snoopycrimecop/ome-help/README.md

     $ cd ome-help/
     $ jekyll serve --watch

-You can then edit, added, commit and push as usual using your git repository.
+You can then edit, add, commit and push as usual using your git repository.

 When a file has been edited locally, the new version will be instantly visible
 at: